hdc-arizona/traveler-tree/README.md

 # To use
 You will need [Flask](http://flask.pocoo.org/) installed in order to host the web pages for the visualizations.

-This Flask application follows the typical format with a Python file that establishes the browser and hosts the webpages, a `static` folder that holds the data about the trees, and the `templates` folder that holds the HTML files with the Javascript that display the data.
+This Flask application follows the typical format with a Python file that establishes the browser and hosts the webpages, a `static` folder that holds the data about the trees (as well as `style.css`, `d3.v4.js`, and `d3-tip.js`), and the `templates` folder that holds the HTML files with the Javascript that display the data.

 To use, first save the Newick-formatted tree into a text file and the performance data into a csv.
 Be sure that the column headers ("count", "time", etc.) are the first line of the csv.
 Put the text file and csv file into the `static` folder.
-To run the program, enter `python tree.py static/myperformancedata.csv static/mynewicktree.txt` into the command line.
-Additionally, if you want to run the codeview version, add the `.physl` filename to the line: `python tree.py static/myperformancedata.csv static/mynewicktree.txt static/myphysl.physl`.
+Also copy the algorithm `.physl` file into the `static` folder.
+To run the program, enter `python tree.py static/myperformancedata.csv static/mynewicktree.txt static/myalg.physl` into the command line.

-# Example
+# ALS Example

 In `static` are the test files that I used.
-The performance data is stored in `20180625_perfdata_alsmovie.csv`.
-The tree structure is stored in `20180625_treeformat_alsmovie.txt`.
-The physl file is `als.physl`.
-The full command: `python tree.py static/20180625_perfdatalsmovie.csv static/20180625_treeformat_alsmovie.txt static/als.physl`.
+The performance data is stored in `20180713_als_perfdata.csv`.
+The tree structure is stored in `20180713_als_tree.txt`.
+The physl file is `als2.physl`.
+The full command: `python tree.py static/20180713_als_tree.txt static/20180713_als_perfdata.csv static/als2.physl`.
 If things run properly, you should see
 ```
  * Running on http://0.0.0.0:8001/ (Press CTRL+C to quit)
  * Restarting with stat